 There’s no specific amount an investor can make by investing in mutual funds.
 Your gains, if any, will depend on many factors, including how much you invest, market conditions, fund management and fees.
 That said, mutual funds offer three different ways for you to earn money on your investment.

 - Dividend payments: Many stocks pay quarterly or annual dividends to shareholders.
 If a stock that’s included in your mutual fund pays a dividend, the fund receives that dividend, and you get part of it relative to the number of shares you have.

 - Capital gains distributions: When a security that’s held in a mutual fund increases in value and is then sold, the difference between the price it was bought for and the price it was sold for is a capital gain.
 At the end of the year, mutual fund companies distribute these gains to the shareholders of the fund.

-- Increased net asset value, or NAV: If the price of the stocks held in your mutual fund increases, the value of the shares of the fund also increases.
+- Increased net asset value, or NAV: If the prices of the stocks held in your mutual fund increase, the value of the shares of the fund also increases.
 When that happens, your shares are worth more than what you paid for them, so the value of your investment has increased.

 Mutual funds can increase in value in these three ways, but they can also decrease in value.
 If the value of the securities in the fund declines, the NAV of the fund will decline.
 You can lose money that is invested in mutual funds, so be sure that you understand the risk you’re taking on.

 What Are the Benefits of Investing in Mutual Funds?

 Here’s a look at the major reasons you might choose to invest in a mutual fund.